What is Business Property Insurance?

 Specifics of your plan vary depending on the company and policy you choose.
 It’s essential to understand what most business property plans cover so you can make sure your business is fully protected regardless of the situation.

 Generally, business property insurance policies cover physical assets on your business property.
 In a nutshell, this includes your building, equipment, inventory, and anything else on site.
 More specifically, coverage includes:

-- Personal property – this could be yours, an employee’s, a visitor’s, or a customer’s
+- Business personal property – this could be yours, an employee’s, a visitor’s, or a customer’s

-- Computers, phones, and other technology you use for your business
+- Computers, phones, printers, and other technology you use for your business

-- Lost income as a result of a loss covered under your policy
+- Lost income as a result of business interruption

 - External property like signs, fences, sheds, or warehouses

-- Furniture – desks, chairs, couches, rugs, tables, etc.
+- Furniture & fixtures – desks, chairs, couches, rugs, tables, etc.

 - Product inventory housed on your business property